 if given, obtain all data content too.

-how many parallel jobs (where possible) to use. “auto” corresponds to the number defined by ‘datalad.runtime.max-annex-jobs’ configuration item.
-Constraints: value must be convertible to type ‘int’, or value must be one of (‘auto’,) [Default: ‘auto’]
+how many parallel jobs (where possible) to use. “auto” corresponds to the number defined by ‘datalad.runtime.max-annex-jobs’ configuration item NOTE: This option can only parallelize input retrieval (get) and output recording (save).
+DataLad does NOT parallelize your scripts for you.
+Constraints: value must be convertible to type ‘int’ or value must be NONE or value must be one of (‘auto’,) [Default: ‘auto’]